MuenchowT/Arduino-GeishaBridge/README.md

-The controller will read the values documented so far from the heatpump and publish these to a MQTT Server running somewhere in the network (in my case, it's an openhab installation) I am using the homie convention:
+The controller will read the values documented so far from the heatpump and publish these to a MQTT Server running somewhere in the network (in my case, it's an openhab installation) I am using a homie library for esp8266:

 https://github.com/homieiot/homie-esp8266